The stereotype that Asians are bad drivers.

 - Power Rangers Lost Galaxy may have Kai Chen in a high position of power on the Space Colony, but he is not allowed to pilot the Rangers' spaceship.

-- Power Rangers Time Force averts this by making the Blue Ranger a racecar driver, albeit from the future.
+- Power Rangers Time Force averts this by making Lucas (who at least looks Asian) a racecar driver, albeit from the future.
 Although, he does seem to end up in traffic school a lot.

 - British sketch show Not the Nine O'Clock News parodied what was then a commercial for FIAT cars with Designed By Computer. (shots of car in outline desgn rotating on computer screen) Built by Robots (Shots of cars on assembly line being tooled by long sophisticated robotic arm).
 But driven by Italians (Shots of rush-hour traffic in Rome and attendent motoring mayhem.)